tyson-swetnam/porder/README.md

 ![Commit](https://img.shields.io/github/commit-activity/m/samapriya/porder)
 ![CI porder](https://github.com/samapriya/porder/workflows/CI%20porder/badge.svg)

+**Disclaimer: This is an unofficial tool.
+Is not licensed or endorsed by Planet Labs.
+It was created by Samapriya Roy and is owned and maintained by Tyson Swetnam**

-[Ordersv2 is the next iteration of Planet's API](https://developers.planet.com/docs/orders/) in getting Analysis Ready Data (ARD) delivered to you.
-Orders v2 allows you to improved functionality in this domain, including capability to submit an number of images in a batch order, and perform operations such as top of atmospheric reflectance, compression, coregistration and also enhanced notifications such as email and webhooks.
-Based on your access you can use this tool to chain together a sequence of operations.
-This tool is a command line interface that allows you to interact with the ordersv2 API along with place orders and download orders as needed.
-The tool also allows you to chain multiple processes together and additional functionalities will be added as needed.
-For exporting to cloud storages release 0.0.8 onwards has a configuration folder with config yml structures to be used with this tool.
-Simply replaces the fields as needed.
+[Orders v2](https://developers.planet.com/docs/orders/) is the next iteration of Planet's API for getting Analysis Ready Data (ARD) delivered to you.
+Orders v2 has the capability to submit any number of images in a batch order and perform operations such as: top of atmospheric (TOA) reflectance, compression, coregistration, and supports enhanced notifications such as email and webhooks.
+Based on your personal license access you can use the `porder` to place orders, download orders, or chain together a sequence of operations from the Orders v2 API.
+The `porder` tool runs on the command line interface only.
+For exporting to cloud storage `porder` uses a configuration folder with `config.yml` structures.

-**Please note: This is in no way an official tool, or Planet offering.
-Created by Samapriya Roy.
-Owned and maintained by Tyson Swetnam**

-If you use this tool to download data for your research, and find this tool useful, star and cite it as below
+If you use this tool to download data and find it useful please star us on GitHub (top right corner of this page).

+If you publish research which used this tool, please use this citation:

 ```
 Samapriya Roy, & Tyson L. Swetnam.
 (2020, August 23). tyson-swetnam/porder: porder: Simple CLI for Planet ordersV2 API (Version 0.7.8).
 Zenodo.